JCoreMS/AVDAlerts/README.md

 [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FJCoreMS%2FAVDAlerts%2Fmain%2Fsolution.json)

 ## Deploy from PowerShell
 Consider using the script to build out your parameters file in the ./scripts folder.
-This will prompt for information and retrieve the needed resource IDs as well as create a timestamped pararmeters JSON file.
+This will prompt for information and retrieve the needed resource IDs as well as create a timestamped parameters JSON file.
 [GetParamsInfo.PS1](./scripts/GetParamsInfo.ps1)

 You will need the appropriate PowerShell modules installed and connected to Azure.
 Then you can run the following from PowerShell: